Take a close look at your trees.

 Now, take a really good look and ask yourself: "If something was wrong with my trees deep down, would I be able to tell minus the obvious signs?"

-You might have to conduct a "deeper" investigation into their condition, if you will.
+You might have to conduct a "deeper" investigation into their condition if you will.
 Are your trees screaming for a little "air?"
 Can you guess the "root" of their problem?

 Planting a tree right in the first place is the goal.
-Paying attention to the details in this process can mean a healthier, more vigorous and successful tree that will add multiple and growing benefits to your landscape for years to come.
+Paying attention to the details in this process can mean a healthier, more vigorous, and successful tree that will add multiple and growing benefits to your landscape for years to come.

 To dig a hole that is the right depth for your tree, measure from the bottom of the root ball to the beginning of the tree’s root flare.
 Now, dig a hole that deep and situate the root flare at the right level.
 Want to see step-by-step what this process looks like?
-Watch this video on how to dig a deep enough hole.
-The section on planting a tree at the right depth starts at 1:30 if you want to skip ahead!

 You may be able to remedy buried trees by replanting them at the proper height or removing excess soil from the tree's root flare.
-Replanting is more successful on trees planted in the past two to three months, while removal of excess soil via a process called root crown excavation that uses compressed air to prevent injury is better for established plants.
+Replanting is more successful on trees planted in the past two to three months, while removal of excess soil via a process called root collar excavation that uses compressed air to prevent tree injury is better for established plants.